Last Updated on

 For more side-effects of going vegan, you can check out the article here.

 Some vitamin tablets are vegan – it depends on the material which has been used for their exterior coating.
 Vegans should avoid gelatin-coated tablets, as gelatin is derived from animal bone marrow.
 It’s important to read the ingredients list carefully as they’ll usually list the capsule and what it’s made from separately.

 Is a multivitamin enough for a vegan?

-A multivitamin is not enough alone – vegans also need to consume a healthy and balanced diet full of whole foods, fresh fruit, vegetables, and protein sources.
+A daily multivitamin alone may not be enough – vegans also need to consume a healthy and balanced diet full of whole food, fresh fruit, vegetables, and protein sources.
 A multivitamin should act as a supplement, meaning that it helps you to “top up” your healthy diet and get the vitamins you need.

 Can children take vegan multivitamins?Yes, children may take vegan multivitamins.
-Most pediatricians will say that kids do not need vitamins when they eat well and are exposed to a variety of natural foods.
+Most pediatricians will say that kids do not need vitamins when they eat well and are exposed to a variety of organic and natural food.
 However, raising a vegan child can be a little different.
-Because of the possible deficiency in nutrients from animal-derived foods, it is just reasonable to take a multivitamin.
+Because of the possible deficiency in nutrients from animal-derived food, it is just reasonable to take a multivitamin.
 Consult your pediatrician before giving any multivitamin to your child.

 Can you be vegan without supplements?